Bosch (TV series): Season 5

 Fifteen months later.
 A murder conviction is brought into question from an old case Bosch worked, possibly affecting other past convictions and endangering his career.
 An embittered former girlfriend accuses Bosch of planting evidence and believes a claim of new DNA evidence purporting to tie another criminal to the crime.
 Bosch hires former foe Honey ("Money") Chandler to defend him against charges of planting evidence.

-Bosch and Jerry are investigating the murder of a pharmacist who has, through his son, been involved in dispensing opiates.
-During their investigation they determine there is a significant opiate dealing network, possibly controlled by Russian and Armenian gangsters.
+Bosch and his partner Jerry Edgar are investigating the murder of a pharmacist who has, through his son, been involved in dispensing opiates.
+During their investigation they determine there is a significant opiate-dealing network, possibly controlled by Russian and Armenian gangsters.
 Bosch goes undercover to learn more about their organization.

 Maddie Bosch works as an intern in the LA DA's office.
 A young attorney mentions a case against her father.
 Maddie observes bad intent from the CIU investigator, Bosch's former girlfriend, and relays her suspicions to her dad.

-Chief Irving is frustrated by Bosch's lack of communication about the murder, the old case with newly discovered evidence and his undercover work.
+Chief Irving is frustrated by Bosch's lack of communication about the murder, the old case with newly discovered evidence, and his undercover work.
 Lt.
-Billets covers nicely for Bosch, risking her own position.
+Billets covers nicely for Bosch, risking her own position as leader of the Hollywood bureau.
 Irving is approached by Mayor Vargas's political consultant with the news that he could be a serious contender in the next mayoral election.